-The inspectors noted that the construction of an aboveground storage tank (AST) facility is taking place within most of the LF044 footprint.
+The inspectors noted that the construction of an aboveground storage tank (AST) facility is taking place within most of the LF044 footprint and is almost complete.
 In the early stages of the project, the construction debris and contaminated soil in the central portion of LF044 were excavated and taken to either a local recycling facility or landfill, as appropriate.
-Once native soil was reached, heavy equipment continued to rearrange the topography and clean soil was brought into the construction area to form the foundations and secondary containment walls for the ASTs.
+Once native soil was reached, heavy equipment continued to rearrange the topography, and clean soil was brought into the construction area to form the foundations and secondary containment walls for the ASTs.
 Until this project is complete, the base cannot accurately delineate the boundaries of the remaining portion of the LF044 controlled area.
 As a result, the base will continue to treat all of LF044 as an environmentally controlled area and enforce LUCs until the tank facility is built and revised fencing and signage requirements for the portion of LF044 that is outside of the tank farm can be identified.
 All LUC revisions will be coordinated and approved by the environmental regulatory agencies before implementation.

-In addition, an additional layer of physical controls (a high security fence and two access gates) was designed and built around the CAMU to improve controlled access to this soil repository and eventually allow the CAMU to enter a future Long-Term Monitoring phase with agency concurrence.
+In 2010, an additional layer of physical controls (a high security fence and two access gates) was designed and built around the CAMU to improve controlled access to this soil repository and eventually allow the CAMU to enter a future Long-Term Monitoring phase with agency concurrence.

 The inspectors noted that the lead-contaminated surface soil that required the placement of land use controls at site DP039 had been completely excavated as part of an unrelated groundwater cleanup demonstration project (bioreactor).
 The footprint of the bioreactor completely covered the controlled area, so the bioreactor construction also removed the need for soil land use controls at this site.
-The base will document the excavation and disposal of the lead-contaminated soil in a report on the performance evaluation of the DP039 bioreactor, scheduled for 2011.
-The base will maintain the DP039 land use controls until the regulatory agencies have had the opportunity to review this report, accept its contents, and approve the removal of this remedy.
+The base will document the excavation and disposal of the lead-contaminated soil in a technical memorandum that will be submitted when its schedule does not interfere with that of the Travis AFB Groundwater ROD.
+The base will maintain the DP039 land use controls until the regulatory agencies have had the opportunity to review this technical memorandum, accept its contents, and approve the removal of the soil restrictions.

-The 2010 inspection did not include a visit to all groundwater sites.
+The 2011 inspection did not include a visit to all groundwater sites.
 The three off-base easements were inspected to verify that no residential development or well drilling activities other base remedial activities had taken place.
 For the on-base sites, a records review revealed no drinking water wells have been constructed.
 The remaining controls are procedural in nature and are based on the tasks that base personnel and contractors must complete to obtain permission to excavate soil as part of a construction or repair project.
 There are no physical controls associated with these groundwater restrictions that can be inspected.

 As described in section 2.1, the Asset Management Flight now has administrative rights to upload data files and revise LUC descriptions in the web-based Travis AFB General Plan (GP).
-Many of the required updates to the web site have been made, and completion of the GP revisions should be finished before the start of the 2011 season construction season.
+The GP is updated periodically; the next minor revision will be associated with the FT005 soil remedial action, and the next major revision will pertain to the LUCs associated with the groundwater remedies that will be selected in the upcoming basewide groundwater ROD.